collective-soundworks/soundworks/ROADMAP.md

   + - create an internal store for displaying soundworks internal state
   + check : cronvel/terminal-kit
 - explore latency estimation / compensation in Android
+- rename ErrorReporter to Logger
+  + add the ability to log user defined messages (trace behavior)
+- platform
+  + add a test for the `audioContext` clock (iOS)
+  + define a way to display useful informations in case of error

 misc:
 - remove utils/setup/helper.js